Student Complaint Procedures

 - If the complaint is not resolved through the methods described above, OED may use the following:

 - Complaints should be submitted in writing to OED.
-The complaint must include (a) the name of the complainant; (b) an explanation of the action or conduct complained of and (c) the person or department responsible for the action.
+The complaint must include (a) the name of the complainant; (b) an explanation of the action or conduct complained of and (c) the person or department responsible for the complained of action.
 The complaint should include the resolution sought by the complainant.
-The head of the responding unit or academic department and the party against whom the complaint has been lodged (respondent) will be notified of the complaint.
+The complaint may identify witnesses and other evidence the complainant wants OED to consider in its investigation.
+The party against whom the complaint has been lodged (respondent) and the appropriate administrator with supervisory responsibility will be notified of the complaint.

 - OED will conduct an investigation, the nature and scope of which will be determined by OED on a case-by-case basis.
 The investigation may include any or all of the following, as well as such other action as OED deems appropriate: interviewing the complainant; interviewing the respondent; interviewing witnesses; submitting questions to or taking statements from parties or witnesses; reviewing documents; and/or setting up an investigative committee.

-- The investigative committee, or OED if there is no investigative committee, will make findings of fact and will determine whether sufficient evidence exists to support a charge of discrimination.
-Those findings, together with a statement outlining the basis for them, will be transmitted by OED to the appropriate administrator.
-A copy will also be available to the complainant.
+- OED will make findings and recommendations.
+Those findings and recommendations, together with a statement outlining the basis for them, will be transmitted by OED to the appropriate administrator within forty (45) calendar days of receipt of a complaint.
+A copy will also be sent to the complainant and respondent.

 Additional information is available at http://www.uthsc.edu/oed/